telerik/teststudio-docs/docs/test-studio-mobile/test-execution-requirements.md

 ##Test Agent for Web Applications

-> Although the Mobile testing module is in the process of discontinuation, Test Studio main product continues supporting <a href="https://www.telerik.com/teststudio/automated-website-responsive-testing" target="_blank">responsive testing of web applications</a> to help meeting the demand of mobile users.
+> To help you meet the demands of mobile users, Test Studio offers <a href="https://www.telerik.com/teststudio/automated-website-responsive-testing" target="_blank">responsive testing of web applications</a> enabling you to test your web application's layout, functionality and behavior on mobile and desktop browsers.
 ><br>
 ><br>
-> Read <a href="/automated-tests/responsive/responsive-test" target="_blank">here technical documentation for web responsive testing</a> in Test Studio.
+> Check out the <a href="/automated-tests/responsive/responsive-test" target="_blank">technical documentation for responsive application testing</a> in Test Studio.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-teststudio-introduction.html %}